-Major Jewish institutions show a marked propensity to promote and celebrate the enemies of Israel and even antisemites.
+Major Jewish institutions show a marked propensity to hire, promote, and celebrate the enemies of Israel and even antisemites.
 Here are some examples, working backwards chronologically, with updates as pertinent:

 Cardozo Law School of Yeshiva University: Gave its International Advocate for Peace Award to Jimmy Carter, author of Palestine: Peace Not Apartheid, on April 10.
 Previously, it gave that same Peace Award to Desmond Tutu, known for saying that "Israel is like Hitler and apartheid."